Hackerjedi666/CybersecNotes/oscp/README.md

 From Regedit, we will go to HKLM\SAM\SAM\Domains\Account\Users\ where there will be a key for each user in the machine.
 Since we want to modify thmuser3, we need to search for a key with its RID in hex (1010 = 0x3F2).

+# Password Attacks

+We can use tools like hydra to attack on a single port with brute forcing.

+## ntlm hashes

+mimikatz can be used for extracting plain text ntlm hashes from the SAM.

+ntlm hashes can be cracked by using hashcat or john the ripper

+There is also one more way to use the ntlm hahses which is passing them directly without cracking them.

+We can use the following tools for passing the hashes

+- smbclient
+- CrackMapExec
+- impacket\_
+- psexec.py
+- wmiexec.py

 # Buffer Overflow

 Buffers are temporary memory regions where data is stored.